Ecuadorian sucre: History

 The International Monetary Fund (IMF) established the purchasing power parity of the sucre at 13.5 per USD on 18 December 1946.
 When the IMF adopted a system of multiple exchange rates in 1947, the sucre's IMF parity was devalued to 15 sucre per USD by 1950, 18 by 1961, and 25 per USD by 1970.

-The Sucre maintained a fairly stable exchange rate against the U.S. dollar until 1983 when it was devalued to 42 per USD and a crawling peg was adopted.
-Depreciation increased rapidly and the Sucre's free market rate was over 800 per USD by 1990 and nearly 3000 by 1995.
+The sucre maintained a fairly stable exchange rate against the U.S. dollar until 1983, when it was devalued to 42 per USD and a crawling peg was adopted.
+Depreciation increased rapidly, and the Sucre's free market rate was over 800 per USD by 1990 and nearly 3000 by 1995.
 The sucre lost 67% of its foreign exchange value during 1999; its value nosedived an additional 17% over the course of one week, ending at 25,000 sucre per USD on 7 January 2000.

 On 9 January, President Jamil Mahuad announced that the US dollar was to be adopted as Ecuador's official currency, although the US dollar had already had wide informal use in Ecuador before this decision was made.
 The US dollar became legal tender in Ecuador on 13 March 2000, as sucre notes ceased to be legal tender on 11 September 2000.
-Sucre notes were exchangeable at a rate of 25,000 sucre per dollar at Banco Central until 30 March 2001.
+Sucre notes were exchangeable at a rate of 25,000 sucre per dollar at the Banco Central until 30 March 2001.

 Coins

-In 1884, cupro-nickel one and a half centavo coins, as well as silver half decimo coins, one and two decimo coins, sucre and half sucre coins were introduced.
+In 1884, the government introduced cupronickel one-and-a-half centavo coins, along with silver half decimo coins, one and two decimo coins, and sucre and half sucre coins.
 Centavo coins minted as denominations of the peso continued to circulate after the introduction of the sucre.
-Copper replaced cupronickel as the material used for the one and a half centavo in 1890, while silver half decimo coins were introduced in 1893.
+Copper replaced cupronickel as the material used for the one-and-a-half-centavo in 1890, while silver half-decimo coins were introduced in 1893.
 The 10 centavo coin was called a real, with the 5 centavo coin known as a medio (meaning half).
-Gold 10 sucre coins were issued in 1899 and 1900.
+Gold 10-sucre coins were issued in 1899 and 1900.